 Normal foot traffic can also resume after 24 hours.

 Animals with nails should be kept off the floor for at least 24 hours with three days being ideal.

-Area rugs may be placed on the floor after four days.
+Area rugs may be placed on the floor after four to seven days.

 Is the floor very slick after it dries?

-How should I maintain the floor after The Clean Team restoration?
+How should I maintain the floor after the Refinish Light™ restoration?

 The floors may be maintained just as you would a fully refinished wood floor.
 We recommend the use of Bona Wood Floor Cleaner.
 This is best applied with a spray bottle and a slightly damp microfiber applicator followed by a dry or slightly damp microfiber cloth or pad.
 The use of a dry cloth for removal will help avoid streaking.*